theanalyst/fosdem18-ceph-elk/slides.md

 --

-## Design
+### Design
-+ Built atop of the multisite architecture, where metadata forwarding was already impelmented
++ Built atop of the multisite architecture, where data & metadata is forwarded to multiple zones
-+ Kraken release of Ceph saw sync plugins feature
++ From Kraken, we have sync plugins
-+ Requires multiple RGWs and multiple zones
-+ A zone is made read only and forwards metadata to configured ES cluster, this zone will not service any metadata deletion is also handled automatically
++ Allows for data & metadata to be forwarded to _external_ tiers, allows for building of:
+  * Interesting solutions analyzing bucket/object/user metadata (ES for starts)
+  * Backup solutions (S3/cloud sync plugin for Mimic)

 --

+## Elastic Sync Plugin

++ Forwards metadata from other zones onto a ES instance
++ Requires a read only zone that doesn't cater to user requests & only forwards to ES

+--

 ## Caveats
 + ES unfortunately doesn't have an off the shelf authentication module
-+ the ES endpoint shouldn't be made public, accessible to the cluster administrators
++ ES endpoint shouldn't be made public, accessible to the cluster administrators
-+ For normal user requests, RGW itself can authenticate the user, & ensures users don't see other's data¹
++ For normal user requests, RGW itself can authenticate the user; ensures users don't see other's data
-+ We have an attribute mentioning owners for an object and this is used to service user req,.
++ We have an attribute mentioning owners for an object and this is used to service user requests

-¹ Coming soon to a package repo near you

 --